amitsaha/amitsaha.github.io/content/golang-dissecting-listen-and-serve.rst

 .. code-include:: files/golang_http_server/server1.go
     :lexer: python

 What is the `nil` second argument above?
-The documentation states, that if not specified, it defaults to `DefaultServeMux`.
+The documentation states that the second argument to the function should be a "handler" and if it is specified as `nil`, it defaults to `DefaultServeMux`.
+By the end of next section and eventually by the end of the post, I will have successfully removed one of my main misconceptions - i.e. `DefaultServeMux` was something else other than a handler.

 What is `DefaultServeMux`?